Pvt. Alfred Raymond Langley

 One morning, the POWs who were not working in the mine saw a large explosion over Nagasaki.
 Those who witnessed it told the POWs who had been working in the mine about it.
 Many believed that the Japanese main ammunition dump had been hit.
 None knew that the town their camp was located in had been the primary target for the atomic bomb.

 One morning the camp commandant told the POWs that Japan and the United States were now friends.
 They officially knew the war was over.
 B-29s appeared over the camp and dropped 50 gallon drums of food and clothing to the POWs.
 George Weller, a reporter for the Chicago Daily News arrived at the camp and told the men that their were American troops on the island.
 Some of the POWs left the camp and made contact with them.

 Ray was liberated in September 1945, and returned to the Philippine Islands.
-After receiving treatment, he was returned to the United States.
+After receiving treatment, he was returned to the United States on the S.S.
+Simon Bolivar arriving at San Francisco on October 21, 1945.
 He was promoted to the rank of Master Sergeant and discharged on September 22, 1946.

 On August 3, 1951, Ray married Zella Marie Freeman in Sonora, Mexico.
 The couple resided in Snyder, Texas.
 Alfred R. Langley passed away on September 22, 1987, in Snyder, Texas.
 He was buried in Hillside Memeorial Gardens in Snyder, Texas.